sdv-dev/RDT/README.md

 # Overview

-RDT (Reversible Data Transforms) is a Python library that transforms raw data into fully numerical data, ready for data science.
-The transforms are reversible, allowing you to convert from numerical data back into your original format.
+RDT (Reversible Data Transforms) is a Python library that transforms raw data into fully numerical data, ready for generative modeling.
+The transforms are reversible, allowing you to convert from numerical data back into your original format, thus fully generating data in the original format.

 <img align="center" src="https://github.com/sdv-dev/SDV/blob/stable/docs/images/rdt_main_tranformation.png"></img>